redis-rb/redis-client/README.md

 NOTE: `RedisClient` instances must not be shared between threads.
 Make sure to read the section on [thread safety](#thread-safety).

+### Configuration

+- `url`: A Redis connection URL, e.g. `redis://example.com:6379/5`, a `rediss://` scheme enable SSL, and the path is interpreted as a database number.
+  Note tht all other configurtions take precedence, e.g. `RedisClient.config(url: "redis://localhost:3000" port: 6380)` will connect on port `6380`.
+- `host`: The server hostname or IP address.
+Defaults to `"localhost"`.
+- `port`: The server port.
+Defaults to `6379`.
+- `path`: The path to a UNIX socket, if set `url`, `host` and `port` are ignored.
+- `db`: The database to select after connecting, defaults to `0`.
+- `id` ID for the client connection, assigns name to current connection by sending `CLIENT SETNAME`.
+- `username` Username to authenticate against server, defaults to `"default"`.
+- `password` Password to authenticate against server.
+- `timeout`: The general timeout in seconds, default to `1.0`.
+- `connect_timeout`: The connection timeout, takes precedence over the general timeout when connecting to the server.
+- `read_timeout`: The read timeout, takes precedence over the general timeout when reading responses from the server.
+- `write_timeout`: The write timeout, takes precedence over the general timeout when sending commands to the server.
+- `reconnect_attempts`: Specify how many times the client should retry to send queries.
+Defaults to `0`.
+Makes sure to read the [reconnection section](#reconnection) before enabling it.

 ### Type support

 Only a select few Ruby types are supported as arguments beside strings.